19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Delving.md

 ## Tracking Turns
 ### Real Time Turns
 *(Default Rule)*
 The referee uses a real timer (stopwatch) set for 6 minutes which tracks a [Delve Round](Round.md#Delve%20Round).
 The referee should be descriptive but concise when describing the environment.
-This is a hazardous environment and time pressure serves to reinforce that reality.
-While in combat, the timer is stopped.
+This is a hazardous environment and the time pressure mechanic reinforces that reality.
+While in combat, this timer is stopped.

 If the players wish to do something that will take more time, the referee simply states how many [Delve Rounds](Round.md#Delve%20Round) the [Delving Action](Action.md#Delving%20Action) will take.
 If the players wish to proceed with this action, the referee then takes the appropriate number of [Dungeon Turns](Delving.md#Dungeon%20Turns).
 ### Dungeon Turns